avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 --- abstract

-This document is meant to be continuously updated, receiving periodic updates to incorporate emerging Post-Quantum Cryptography (PQC) migration use cases, with a focus on the migration from traditional signature algorithms (RSA, DSA, ECDSA) to PQC signature algorithms (LMS, XMSS, ML-DSA, SLH-DSA).
-This document aims at categorizing real-world scenarios based on a select set of distinctive features.
-The primary goal is to facilitate discussions on migration strategies by offering a systematic taxonomy and a shared understanding among the parties involved.
+This document is meant to be continuously updated, to incorporate emerging Post-Quantum Cryptography (PQC) migration use cases, with a focus on the migration from traditional signature algorithms (e.g., RSA, DSA, ECDSA) to PQC signature algorithms (e.g., LMS, XMSS, ML-DSA, SLH-DSA).
+This document aims at categorizing real-world scenarios based on a set of distinctive features.
+The primary goal is to facilitate discussions on migration strategies by offering a systematic taxonomy and a shared understanding among stakeholders.

 --- middle

 # Introduction

 How to transition to post-quantum cryptography is a question likely to stay with us for a considerable period.
 Within several working groups at the IETF, a variety of strategies are under discussion, gradually finding their way into RFCs.
-Clearly, there is no silver bullet, making it difficult to select the most suitable approach for any given use case.
+Clearly, there is no silver bullet, making it difficult to select the most suitable approach for any given use cases.

 For example:

 - An Original Equipment Manufacturer (OEM) must issue its products today with a manufacturer X.509 certificates that might be used at any time during their lifespan.
-These certificates will eventually be utilized to enroll in a domain PKI.
-The choice of algorithms and the type of hybrid cryptography to support become quite critical.
+These certificates will eventually be utilized to enroll in a domain PKI (Public Key Infrastructure).
+The choice of algorithms and the type of hybrid cryptography to support become critical.

-- A public PKI is must start today preparing its CAs for issuing S/MIME certificates, necessitating the inclusion of hybrid capabilities.
+- A public PKI must start preparing its CAs today for issuing S/MIME certificates, necessitating the inclusion of hybrid capabilities.
 The question arises: which path should be pursued?

 In this document, intended to be a dynamic resource, our main objective is to compile a list of digital signature use cases and categorize them based on prominent features.
 Examples include distinguishing between long-lived and short-lived scenarios, whether they include a negotiated protocol, or if backward compatibility is required.

-We also explore the migration strategies that have appeard so far, proposing the most suitable fit for each of the properties identified in each use case.
-Some of these migration stategies make use of hybrid cryptography, i.e., use both tranditional and post-quantum cryptography.
+We also explore the migration strategies that have appeared so far, proposing the most suitable fit for each of the properties identified in each use case.
+Some of these migration strategies make use of hybrid cryptography, i.e., use both traditional and post-quantum cryptography.
 There are several concepts for hybrid cryptography.

 The motivation to take into account hybrid cryptography during the migration phase arises from the requirement of having long-lived assertions, i.e., digital signatures that require long term validation, as well as the uncertainty surrounding the longevity of traditional cryptographic methods and lack of complete trust in emerging PQC algorithms.